Who doesn’t love the aroma of pumpkin spice in their home?

 How to Make DIY Pumpkin Spice Room Spray:

-- In a glass, liquid measuring cup, combine 1/2 cup of water and 1 teaspoon of baking soda.
+- Mix 1/2 cup of water and 1 teaspoon of baking soda in a glass liquid measuring cup.
 Whisk until the baking soda has blended.

 - Then add each drop of essential oil with a pipet dropper.
 Close the lid and shake well to combine.